PauloLory-ionos/spec/resource-design.md

-# **Api Guidelines**
+# **Resource Design**

 ## **Introduction**
-The aim of this document is to define guidelines to design and develop european cloud APIs
+The aim of this document is to define guidelines to design resource model for the eurocloud APIs
-- We split the work in two chapters:
-  - describe principles and conventions to design new APIs
-  - describe resource model and a shared glossary to build a european cloud provider.

 Cloud Requests can be divided in two categories:
   - **Control plane**
     - Those APIs are used to create and manage cloud resources in a specific tenant; the data plane are needed when we want to use capabilities exposed by a single instance of a resource type.